 When the first reported Takata® air bag explosion occurred in a Honda Accord in Alabama in 2004, causing injury to the driver from shrapnel, Honda® deemed the incident “an anomaly” and declined to issue a recall or elicit the involvement of federal vehicle safety regulators.
 The potential risk of exploding air bags was not disclosed for years after the 2004 incident despite multiple red flags, which included 3 additional air bag rupture injury incidents reported to Honda according to a New York Times report based on regulatory filings, interviews and court documents.

 The New York Times report also indicated that Takata’s failure to concede that the defect extended to more than a small number of Honda vehicles resulted in significant delays in Toyota, BMW and Nissan realizing that they had a substantial number of vehicles equipped with the defective air bags.

 Greenberg, Stone, & Urbano, P.A.: Seeking Maximum Recovery for Damages Sustained Due to Negligence

-Gun violence is on the rise and sadly children are often the responsible parties.
-The Miami Personal Injury Attorneys at Greenberg, Stone & Urbano, P.A. assist victims of all sorts of accidents and wrongful acts.
-For over 130 collective years, our firm has handled a wide variety of personal injury claims across South Florida.
-We will fight for your civil compensation against the at-fault party, which may include parents or supervisors.
-Our dedication and talent has earned us an AV rating from Martindale Hubbell and recognition as one of South Florida’s top firms by the Miami Herald.
+If you have been injured in a Florida car accident or by a defective air bag, the Miami Personal Injury Attorneys at Greenberg, Stone & Urbano, P.A. will tenaciously pursue the full compensation you deserve.
+For over 130 collective years, our firm has assisted accident victims in personal injury and wrongful death actions across South Florida.
+We seek to obtain compensation for your tangible and intangible damages, including medical bills, lost wages, pain and suffering, and more.
+Our skill and dedication has earned us an AV rating from Martindale Hubbell and recognition as one of South Florida’s top firms by the Miami Herald.
 Call us at (888) 499-9700 or (305) 595-2400 or visit our website to schedule your initial consultation.